datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### Plug Prediction Back Into Test Data and Check r2 and RMSE

 Checking the prediction values against the target value confirms the 0.77 r-squared value compared to the 0.825 from the training data.
 The RMSE rose from 1.38 to 1.68.
 This shift is not surprising given fixed 2013 ownership rates, values that ideally would change year-to-year were the data available.
 Another element impacting accuracy could be the increase in FSR levels from 2008 to 2016.
-This rise would have been captured by the 2013 training data, but it would weaken model perofrmance in years prior to 2008.
+This rise would have been captured by the 2013 training data, but it would weaken model performance in years prior to 2008.

     ## [1] 0.77